top of page

 When reading the episodes' scripts, we were blown away by the artful writing, and we knew we had to shine a light on the beauty of words.

-In the first video, through motion typography and sound, I wanted the viewer to feel the impact of June's empowering promise to her baby.
+In the first video, through motion typography and sound, I wanted the viewer to feel the impact of June's promise to her baby.
 The second video is a select from our weekly "Script to Screen" series.
 For each episode, we selected scenes that did not feature much dialogue and overlayed excerpts from the script during the silent moments.
 This brought a different angle to the storytelling, the characters, and their dynamic relationships.

 bottom of page